Virginia governor signs nation’s second state consumer privacy bill

 “This omnibus bill is clear, concise, and holds companies accountable for protecting consumer data in providing protections for consumers,” Marsden said in a statement.

-Virginia’s new law signals that states increasingly are taking on tech regulation after years of lack of action in Congress.
+Virginia’s law signals that states increasingly are taking on tech regulation after years of lack of action in Congress.
 Many other states, including Washington and New Jersey, are considering privacy legislation.
 Utah is considering legislation that is very similar to the Virginia bill.

 A growing patchwork of different state laws could create more pressure on Congress to move forward on federal privacy legislation.
 Many proposals have been introduced at the federal level and faltered under partisan divisions, but as more states enact legislation, the tech industry may increase pressure for a national act so they only have to abide by a single set of rules, rather than many different state regulations.